davidwiljac/IoT_bikelight_05/README.md

 It consists of the a physcial front and back light, a mobile application and webbased backend.

-The Bikelight utilizes an ESP32C3 and LoRa integrated chip HT-CT62.
+The Bikelight utilizes the HT-CT62 chip, which contain an ESP32C3 and an SX1262 LoRa-module.

 The HT-CT62 chip is mounted on the ESP32 Dev Backplane (HT-CT-ESP_V3), from Heltec. https://heltec.org/project/esp-dev-backplane/